-The entire tuition for the AWC program is $5000.00 and for the AWP program is $11,000.00 (Includes India Intensive tuition).
+The entire tuition for the AWC program is $5500.00 and for the AWP program is $6,800.00 (not including require Clinical Internship).
 There are multiple payment plans for easy payment that may alter this final total.

 A bill has been passed in five states (California, Minnesota, Oklahoma, Idaho, and Rhode Island) to allow the practice of alternative medicine, which includes Ayurveda.
 Currently, Iowa and New Mexico are working on passing the bill.
 The National Ayurvedic Medical Association (NAMA) is working on getting Ayurveda licensed in the United States.

 No. Ayurvedic practitioners are not licensed in the United States, and its practice is not regulated by state or federal agencies.
 Standards of competency are set by individual schools that have received state approval.
 Ayurvedic practitioners in the United States are taught how to practice legally within a limited scope of practice so they are not viewed as practicing medicine without a license.
 We might say that Ayurveda's current status in the US is analogous to the Chinese medical profession during its early years in the 1970s.
 While each state does not regulate the practice of Ayurvedic medicine itself, some aspects of Ayurvedic practice may fall within the scope of professions that are regulated.
 Students and graduates of the academy should be careful not to allow their practice to overlap one of those regulated professions unless they are licensed in that particular profession.
 Please contact your local state representative for more information about regulations in your area.

 Yes, Ayurveda is currently practiced all over the United States.
 While none of the US states currently have Ayurvedic practitioners or physicians as primary care physicians, many of these well-trained professionals utilize their education and skills in combination with other health care related credentials.